1950 FIBA World Championship

-The 1950 FIBA World Championship, also called the 1st World Basketball Championship – 1950, was the inaugural edition of the World Cup basketball tournament held by the International Basketball Federation (FIBA).
-The tournament was held in Buenos Aires, Argentina, from 22 October to 3 November 1950.
-Ten nations participated in the inaugural tournament.
-All competition was held at the Luna Park, Buenos Aires.
+The 1950 FIBA World Championship, also called the 1st World Basketball Championship – 1950, was the inaugural edition of the World Cup basketball tournament for men's national teams.
+It was held by the International Basketball Federation (FIBA), from 22 October to 3 November 1950.
+Argentina hosted the competition at Luna Park in Buenos Aires, where ten nations participated in the event.

 Argentina claimed the gold medal, by beating the United States 64–50 in the decisive game of the final round.
 After winning the tournament, Argentinian fans celebrated by burning newspapers which became known as the "Night of the Torches".

 Host and venue

 In the aftermath of World War II, Argentina was chosen as host of the inaugural World Cup partly because of its neutrality during the war.